-5. To maintain portability,22 I prefer to add a unique ID as a prefix to the note's name.23 Also, because the dates are not preserved in notes themselves on export by generating a [Report](#), I record the date and time I made each note.
-6. My shortcuts are - on Linux: Shift+Alt+T on Mac: Ctrl+⌘+= I also like to add such a timestamp for each modification.
-7. You have the option to create parent items for standalone notes.24 In Zotero's centre menu panel the first button is "New Item" Create a "Document" parent item with yourself as author and then duplicate it a few times with Zotero's context menu.
-8. A link back to the Zotero stored pdf can be added to your note even if the note was not extracted from a pdf annotation.25 These links are automatically included in generated Reports and can be helpful in the outline stage of writing and can simply be removed in later drafts.
-Such a link (which will become active in LibreOffice) to the item in Zotero can also be copied to the clipboard by right-clicking the item and using Zutilo "Copy select item links."
+1. To make the best use of notes it is a good practice to separate long notes into small, paragraph sized ones (plus comments etc.) - If necessary, cut and paste each section of a long note to a new note.
+Following points A, B, & C above will obviate this.
+2. If desired, you can add a "note to self" as a Blockquote at the end of the note.
+3. If desired, a timestamp could be added for each modification or addition to the note.
+4. You have the option to create parent items for standalone notes.27 In Zotero's centre menu panel the first "Document" parent duplicate it a few button is "New Item" Create a item with yourself as author and then times with Zotero's context menu.
+5. A link back to the Zotero stored pdf can be added to your note even if the note was not extracted from a pdf annotation.28 These links are automatically included in generated Reports and can be helpful in the outline stage of writing and can simply be removed in later drafts.
+Such a link (which should become active in LibreOffice - otherwise you can type a short title, use Zutilo to copy the full path, and insert a hyperlink29) to the item in Zotero can also be copied to the clipboard by right-clicking the item and using Zutilo "Copy select item links."
 Or highlight the item and use a (customizable) shortcut which you can set in Tools => Zutilo preferences.
-Mine is Shift+W 9.
-Use Zotero's customizable26 Report to create an html export of a note,27 collection, or notes in a saved search, which can be copied and pasted as rich text format (.rtf) in LibreOffice writer.
-The sections can be rearranged using LibreOffice's Navigator.28 You can generate Reports by quick searching for a term matching a section heading in your paper/thesis.
-10. For collaboration use Zotero's [Groups](#) feature.
+Mine is Shift+W 6.
+Use Zotero's customizable Report to create an export of a note, collection, or notes in a saved search, which can be copied and pasted as rich text format (.rtf) in LibreOffice writer.
+The sections can be rearranged using LibreOffice's Navigator.
+You can generate Reports by quick searching for a term matching a section heading in your paper/thesis.
+7. You can also export the notes attached to items (or standalone notes) using Mdnotes to produce markdown text files.
+The default output includes the Citation key (author,title,year) of the note's parent item, tags and "related" (Zotero items and/or notes) you added to the note.
+If you use Mdnotes to export to a designated